sabrina160/CSE366_lab-2/README.md

 # Observed Differences in Path Costs Between UCS and A*
 - Uniform Cost Search (UCS):
   - Finds the optimal path by considering the actual cost of reaching each node.

-- A Search:*
+- A* Search:
   - Combines actual path cost with a heuristic (Manhattan distance) to estimate the total cost.

 Overall, A* is generally more efficient and performs better in terms of both speed and total path cost, especially in dynamic environments.
 However, UCS guarantees optimal paths without relying on heuristics.
-- **Uniform Cost Search (UCS):**
-  - Finds the optimal path by considering the actual cost of reaching each node.

-- **A* Search:**
-  - Combines actual path cost with a heuristic (Manhattan distance) to estimate the total cost.
-  - Overall, A* is generally more efficient and performs better in terms of both speed and total path cost, especially in dynamic environments.
-  - However, UCS guarantees optimal paths without relying on heuristics.